 I will still be here for anyone who needs me whenever they really need me, but shall be putting myself first.
 No one will really suffer after all, I am not the beginning or end to anyone’s universe – other than the kids’ obviously!
 But putting myself first now and then will make a difference for me and if I am happier then that makes me a much more easy going mum.
 How many of us are guilty of believing that we have to be super woman?
 I certainly won’t be letting anyone down if I can help it, just being a bit more judicial with my time.
 After all ‘Its my life and I ain’t gonna live forever’ to quote my man Bon Jovi!

 Hope you all enjoyed your festive period and the horror or returning to work wasn’t to bad!
-Here’ to the Happiest of New Years!
+Here’s to the Happiest of New Years!

-90ml milk (you can add a pinch of cayenne if you like or mustard powder for a nice kick, for the best scones ever fry some bacon until crispy and crumble into mix before adding the milk).
+90ml milk (you can add a pinch of cayenne if you like or mustard powder for a nice kick)

-Rub butter into the flour, baking powder and salt.
+• Rub butter into the flour.
+Add baking powder and salt.

-Pour in 3/4 of milk to begin with and stir until forms a soft dough, you dont want it sticky at all so only add as much milk as you need.
+• Pour in 3/4 of milk to begin with and stir until forms a soft dough, add more if required.
+You don’t want it sticky at all so only add as much milk as you need.

-Press dough out roughly to a circle shape about 2inch thick with the palm of your hand you dont need a rolling pin.
+• Press dough out roughly to a circle shape about 2inch thick with the palm of your hand, you don’t need a rolling pin.
 Cut out your prefered scone size and place on baking tray, not too close together.
+I use a glass tumbler to cut scone shapes – top of a wine glass will do too!
 Brush with a little milk.